 Japanese and Chinese Wisteria is an attractive vine that produces pendulous pinkish, violet, or purple colored blooms in Spring.
 Brought to the USA in the early 1800's, both species have taken root and become invasive in 19 states.
 The woody vine can climb up to 60 feet in a tree.
 As the vine winds around the tree, it slowly strangles it.

 Wisteria not only kills native trees, but can deprive native plants of sun as well as water.
 In the home garden, wisteria will pop up all over the yard and will send shoots up through lawns.
 I had no qualms about tearing up my own plant.
 Though it crawled over everything else, it never bloomed.

 American Wisteria ( Wisteria frutescens) is native to Eastern wetlands and produces a smaller, more rounded bloom.
 However, this native form can still be quite aggressive.

 To avoid problems, Wisteria can be pruned into a tree form.

 Mimosa Tree - Albizia julibrissin

-Introduced to the USA in the mid 1700's, this pretty Asian tree with its fern like foliage and fluffy pink flowers is invasive in the South East.
+Introduced to the USA in the mid 1700s, this pretty Asian tree with its fern like foliage and fluffy pink flowers is invasive in the South East.
 Due to its ability to thrive in poor soil, its prolific seed production, and the fact that the seeds can lie dormant for years, Mimosa is one tough tree.
-But this short lived tree shades and crowds out native plants and, in the Carolinas, will pop up lie a weed all over the neighborhood.
+But this short lived tree shades and crowds out native plants and, in the Carolinas, will pop up like a weed all over the neighborhood.